 Be on time!
 Real Estate Agents are generally very busy people; holding inspections or an open house can be quite stressful and involved – as a general courtesy rule, don’t leave your agent waiting.

 Presentation and Attitude.
-Reputable Real Estate Agents have thorough Tenant screening processes in place – it’s important that you show your agent that you’re taking the process seriously.
-Look presentable, be pleasant, honest, charming and desirable – Landlords are looking for people that will look after their property and pay their rent on time – it’s important to highlight all those things that make you an attractive tenant.
+Reputable Real Estate Agents have thorough Renter screening processes in place – it’s important that you show your agent that you’re taking the process seriously.
+Look presentable, be pleasant, honest, charming, and desirable – Rental Providers are looking for people that will look after their property and pay their rent on time – it’s important to highlight all those things that make you an attractive tenant.

-Leases are legally binding contracts between yourself and the landlord that defines terms such as the agreed rental period, weekly/monthly rent amount, and what your responsibilities are.
+Leases are legally binding contracts between yourself and the Residential Rental Provider that defines terms such as the agreed rental period, weekly/monthly rent amount, and what your responsibilities are.
 Signing the lease indicates that you agree to everything outlined in the document.
-Ensure you read it thoroughly; a breach of the conditions can result in the Landlord having the right to evict you, or a financial loss.
+Ensure you read it thoroughly; a breach of the conditions can result in the Residential Rental Provider having the right to evict you, or a financial loss.

 Know your rights

 If you are named on the lease, you are entitled to certain rights.
-For example, Landlords can’t breach your right to privacy by turning up to the house unannounced.
+For example, Landlords can’t breach your right to privacy by turning up at the house unannounced.

 Repairs and Maintenance

-Tenants are responsible for keeping the Property they lease clean and undamaged, whereas Landlords, or the Property Manager, are responsible for keeping the property in a good, livable condition.
+Renters are responsible for keeping the Property they lease clean and undamaged, whereas Residential Rental Provider, or the Property Manager, are responsible for keeping the property in a good, livable condition.

 Always ask permission

-If you want to make minor changes to the property, such as painting walls, or have decided to get a pet, ensure you contact your Property Manager or Landlord; your lease should generally state what you can and cannot do without permission, and a breach of these terms could result in penalty or eviction.
+If you want to make minor changes to the property, such as painting walls, or have decided to get a pet, ensure you contact your Property Manager or Residential Rental Provider; your lease should generally state what you can and cannot do without permission, and a breach of these terms could result in penalty or eviction.